Classics Classics

 1880 - 1960

 Leslie Pinckney Hill was born in Lynchburg, Virginia, on May 14, 1880.
 A graduate of Harvard University’s bachelors and masters programs, Hill was a poet, playwright, educator, and community leader and organizer.
 His published works include The Wings of Oppression (The Stratford Co., 1921) and the play Toussaint L’ Ouverture, A Dynamic History (The Christopher Publishing House, 1928).
-He ... [+]
+He served as ... [+]

 Image of Mark Twain